zbtolon/get-support/servicessupport.md

 ## Third-party service
 {: #s-services-3p}

-Third-party services are provided by vendors outside of IBM.
+Third-party services are provided by vendors outside of {{site.data.keyword.IBM_notm}}.
 These services are provided by individual software entities, {{site.data.keyword.IBM_notm}} Business Partners, or independent software vendors (ISV).

 Support for third-party services is provided by the service provider.
 If the root cause analysis determines that the issue is a defect in a third-party service, {{site.data.keyword.IBM_notm}} isn't required to provide a fix.
 However, {{site.data.keyword.IBM_notm}} shares analysis with the third-party service provider, if needed, and can work through Marketplace with the third-party service to help solve the issue.